 Allergy triggers would sure explain a lot of things, including why I ended up in the hospital after only 3 of the 8 full and 12 half marathons Ive done.
 If it were just the walking or the exertion that was making me sick, I would end up in the hospital after every race.
 It turns out that courses of these 3 particular race all had excessive greenery.
 Ive also had more than one Pulmonologist tell me that because Im exerting myself while doing these long walks that I’m inhaling a lot more allergens and pollutants into my lungs. .
 Hmmm…maybe there’s something to these theories after all.

 Ive had allergies my entire life, most asthmatics do.
 In fact, up until just recently I carried an epi-pen with me just in case.
 More times than not though, my body is usually slow to respond to allergens.
 Unlike most hay fever sufferers, because I dont always get that instant feedback when I’m exposed to certain t (ie, symptoms like acute wheezing, chest tightness, etc), I have a tendency to dismiss or downplay them as primary triggers for my asthma.
 The only substances that really evoke an immediate and nasty respiratory type response out of me are things like dust, smoke, and strong fragrances.
 Exposure to tree and grass pollens, dust mites and/or atmospheric conditions such as extreme temperatures and high humidity tend to produce a much slower response in me.
 Confusing the issue even more, is the fact that I rarely have an increased eosinophil count when Im hospitalized for asthma.
 Nor is my IgE elevated, both of which are red flags for allergic type asthma.
-At the same time though, my some of my skin test reactions are off the charts and I usually have pretty enlarged nasal polyps, another sign of alergic asthma.
+At the same time though, my skin test reactions are off the charts and I usually have pretty enlarged nasal polyps, another sign of allergic asthma.
 With all these conflicting signals, you can kinda see why Ive discounted the allergy theory for so long.
 Well, not anymore.

 Ah, but as I get older and wiser I’m learning that not every asthmatic responds the same way.
 High eosinophil counts are usually a result of a MASSIVE allergen exposure.
 The allergic response in many chronic asthmatics tends to be more insidious in nature, and is not always reflected in elevated blood counts.
 The allergic response usually manifests itself in the form of gradual, and often prolonged airway inflammation and/or irritation, which can lead to mucus plugging, airway narrowing and air trapping.
 Sometimes it takes hours or several days for asthma type symptoms to start showing.
 In a person like myself who already has severely obstructed airways, this can lead to disastrous results.